allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 3. Replace a token in the original query (ex. "fat cat" => "fat NN")
 4. Replacing a token with a disjunction (ex. "fat cat" => "{fat, lazy} cat")

-prefixes, suffixes, or new tokens can be words, clusters, or part of speech tags.
+prefixes, suffixes, or new tokens can be words or part of speech tags.

 ## Implementation
 We view the task of suggesting queries as the task of finding 'Query Operators', or functions that takes as